Thomas F. X. Smith: Career

 Smith was affectionately known as "The Mouth That Roared" due to his outspoken criticism of the political cronyism and corruption for which Hudson County had long been infamous.
 Smith left the mayor's office for a bid for Governor of New Jersey in 1981, in which he finished sixth in a field of 13 candidates vying for the Democratic nomination, and was unsuccessful in a subsequent bid for the mayoralty of Jersey City in 1989.

 Smith wrote Powerticians, a history of Jersey City politics and the attempts to remove the city from the grip of the political machine created by Frank Hague, Hudson County political boss and sometimes mayor of Jersey City.
 The book was published by Lyle Stuart, Inc., of Secaucus, New Jersey, in 1982.
 (ISBN 0-8184-0328-4).

 Personal life

 Smith attended St. Peter's Preparatory School in Jersey City.
 He was a star basketball player at Saint Peter's College, New Jersey, where he earned an undergraduate degree with a major in English, and received a master's degree from Fordham University in educational psychology.
 He was director of placement at St. Peter's and a vice president of Hudson County Community College.
-Smith played for the New York Knicks briefly in 1951.
+Smith was drafted by the New York Knicks in the 1951 NBA draft.

 Smith died of cancer in 1996, and is buried in Holy Name Cemetery, Jersey City.